ReggieRay210/PythonProjects/README.md

 # PythonProjects
-This will contain contents of Python projects that I have worked on so far.
+This will contain the contents of Python projects that I have worked on so far as well as upcoming project ideas.